 Knowing your current stress levels is the first step in managing stress effectively.
 One way to gauge your stress is by taking a short quiz.
-Stress quizzes help you better understand the state of your mental health and can point you toward helpful stress management techniques.
+Stress quizzes help you understand your mental health better and point you toward helpful stress management techniques.

-Imagine being able to pinpoint just how much life is throwing at you and having a roadmap to better manage it.
+Imagine pinpointing how much life throws at you and having a roadmap to manage it better.
 Intrigued?
 Read on!

 The Relevancy of a Stress Quiz to Your Well-being

 Stress quizzes are important tools because stress affects people in different ways.
 What is stressful to one person may not faze someone else.
-A stress quiz provides an objective measure of your stress levels based on your answers to standardized questions.
+A stress quiz objectively measures your stress levels based on your answers to standardized questions.

 Quizzes help you identify symptoms you may not have noticed on your own.
 You get a score that sums up your current stress.
-It also allows you to track changes over time.
+They also allow you to track changes over time.
 Perhaps your score goes down after starting a meditation practice.
-Or it might go up during a difficult life transition like a job change or relationship issue.
+Or it might go up during a difficult life transition, like a job change or relationship issue.

 Understanding your stress levels allows you to address problems early before they spiral out of control.
-It can also help motivate you to make positive lifestyle changes to lower your stress.
+It can also help motivate you to make positive lifestyle changes to reduce stress.

 How to Take a Stress Quiz: A Step-by-Step Guide

-Taking a stress quiz is easy and only takes about 5-10 minutes.
+A stress quiz is easy and only takes 5-10 minutes.
 Here is a step-by-step guide:

-- Read through the instructions carefully.
-Note how many questions there are and the rating scale.
+2. Please read through the instructions carefully.
+Note the number of questions and the rating scale.
 Quizzes often use a 0-3 or 0-5 rating.

-- Answer each question honestly.
-Go with your first gut reaction and don’t overthink.
-Answer based on how you’ve felt over the past week or month.
+3. Answer each question honestly.
+Go with your first gut reaction, and don’t overthink—answer based on how you’ve felt over the past week or month.

-- Take note of your score once complete.
-Scores range from low to high-stress levels.
+4. Once completed, note your score.
+Scores range from low to high stress levels.
 See what each level indicates.

-- Review the recommendations.
+5. Review the recommendations.
 Follow tips tailored to your quiz score.
-For high stress, it may suggest talking to your doctor.
+If you are experiencing high stress, you may want to talk to your doctor.

-The most common and validated stress quizzes are briefly described below.
-Follow the links for a detailed explanation of each and in some cases also for the ability to take the test.
+Below are briefly described the most common and validated stress quizzes.
+Follow the links for a detailed explanation of each and, in some cases, also for information on how to take the test.

 The Perceived Stress Scale (PSS)